Randy-Hodges/ISS-position-and-sightings-app/README.md

 ```

 ## Build a container from the Dockerfile
-Once the data is downloaded and is in the same directory as the Dockerfile, a container can be built from the Dockerfile.
+Once the data is downloaded and is in the folder /data (which is same directory as the Dockerfile), a container can be built from the Dockerfile.
 To do so, run the command
 ```
 docker build -t rhodgesd/iss_app:latest .
 ```